 Step 3.
 Make a list of things that are causing you stress.

-Once you’ve made a list of your stressors, you can identify what things can be changed and what things cannot.
+Once you’ve made a list of your stressors, you can identify what can be changed and what cannot.
 For example, you can improve poor eating.
 But having a husband that works night shifts may not be able to be changed.
-Sometimes it is enlightening to see how many stressors we have going on around us, and hopeful because there are easy changes that you can make to help our mood.
+Sometimes it is enlightening to see how many stressors we have going on around us, and hopeful because there are easy changes you can make to help your mood.
 For example, even though you may love watching late-night TV, it may not be the best choice if you wake up cranky and tired every morning.

 For example, if you get outraged when you see your house is messy, then help your children develop a chore system or way to pick up their area in a proactive manner.
-Often, small proactive changes in the home can make a huge difference in the home’s emotional climate.
+Often, small proactive changes in the home can make a massive difference in the home’s emotional climate.

 Step 6: Lastly, develop a plan to calm yourself down when triggered.

-Inevitably, even with all of these things in place, there will be times where you find yourself triggered by situations with your children.
+Inevitably, even with all of these things in place, there will be times when you find yourself triggered by situations with your children.
 So the most important thing you can do is develop a plan for calming down in a healthy way.
 Often this means leaving the room and telling the kids that you are going to calm down and reset for a moment.